Frenzy117/Senti/README.md

 ## 🧠 Why This Project?

 This project is part of a larger learning journey into NLP, with the eventual goal of applying similar techniques for evaluating prompts in an AI-based prompt engineering tool.
+I just did this project for fun since the best way to learn and enjoy it is through a project-based experience.
+I wanted to get a nice idea about NLP and how Sentiment Analysis works.
+I will use the skills and insights from this project for Qrion, as well as my Stock Sentiment Analysis tool, soon.

 ## 🔮 Future Improvements